Faxonius immunis: North America

 Faxonius immunis naturally occurs across a wide area of eastern North America, from Maine and Connecticut in the east to Colorado and Wyoming in the west, and from Alabama in the south and north to Manitoba, Ontario and Quebec in Canada.
 Populations in Quebec may be the result of introductions by anglers from New York; the Canadian populations are centered in southern Ontario.
 It is believed to have been introduced to a number of states in New England, including Massachusetts, Maine, New Hampshire, Rhode Island and Vermont.

 Europe

 Faxonius immunis has been popular in the aquarium trade in Germany, and is kept as a pet both in aquaria and garden ponds.
 The first recorded escape was a single individual in a small canal in the Rhine valley of Baden-Württemberg in 1997.
 Later, a breeding population was discovered, and this has now spread at least as far downstream as Karlsruhe (45 km downstream) and possibly as far as Speyer (35 km downstream from Karlsruhe).
 It has since been recorded from other locations in Europe, including the German state of Rhineland-Palatinate, as well as in France.
 It appears to be out-competing another invasive species, F. limosus, which has been present in the area for five decades.
+Due to the significant negative impacts of its introduction to the ecosystem, the European Union has included it in the list of invasive alien species of Union concern and hence it cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.